philipmw/jnp-org/README.md

 ### To assign instructors to groups

 1. Survey the instructors for their preferences.
-2. Update `instructor_assign/__main__.py` with the real preferences.
+2. Create a tab-separated values (TSV) file in the format of `./test_data/happy.tsv` with preferences.
+3. Update `groups` in `__main__.py` with the quantity of each category of groups we need.
+    The quantity of groups must match the quantity of instructors and their preferences.

 Then run:

-      $ python3 -m instructor_assign
+      $ python3 -m instructor_assign < ~/instructor_prefs.tsv

-If it succeeds, you'll get a dictionary mapping every instructor to their assigned group.
+If it succeeds, you'll get an output of instructors with their group assignments, also in tab-separated values (TSV) format.